 Maternal transmission of microbes in animals is a well-known phenomenon but its documentation in amphibians is restricted to only few examples (Funkhouser and Bordenstein, 2013; Walke et al., 2014; Warne et al., 2019).
 In amphibians like in other animals, the transmission of microbial communities can be horizontal, vertical or environmental.
-The vertical transmission mode may depend critically on the reproduction behaviour of the animals.
+The vertical transmission mode may depend critically on the reproductive behaviour of the animals.
 In Xenopus, the natural mating behaviour of the couple in amplexus involves looping dances from the bottom to the surface.
 Eggs are mostly laid by the female when she is near the surface, and immediately fertilized by the male.
-These movements may lead eggs to stick to the skin of either parent, and since the skin of amphibians harbours a rich microbiota, it can constitute a vector of vertical transmission from either parent.
+These movements may lead eggs to stick to the skin of either parent, and since the skin of amphibians harbors a rich microbiota, it can constitute a vector of vertical transmission from either parent.
 In addition, the eggs are laid through the female cloaca, and the sperm is also emitted by the male cloaca.
 Since the cloaca is a common anatomical structure shared by the reproductive, excretory and digestive systems, the microbial communities of these three systems may be transmitted to the eggs.
 Here we sampled the skin and feces of both parents to quantify the transmission to the eggs.
-We found that Quantitatively and using the Bayesian algorithm of source tracker, the bacteria found on the eggs were mostly coming from the environment, and the second source was the skin of either parent.
+Quantitatively and using the Bayesian algorithm of source tracker, we found that the bacteria found on the eggs were mostly coming from the environment, and the second source was the skin of either parent.
 It was notable that a Chitinimonas species, a bacterium known to synthesize the antifungal Violacein, was one of the OTU transmitted from both parents in all crosses.
-This is relevant with Saprolegnia egg infections and with chytridiomycosis.
+This is relevant in the context of Saprolegnia egg infections and chytridiomycosis.
 Recently, Warne and collaborators reported that changes of the woodfrog egg microbiota influenced the bacterial communities at later larval stages (Warne et al., 2017, 2019).

 Bacteroidetes, Firmicutes and Proteobacteria were slightly more represented in the metatranscriptome than in metagenome highlighting that those bacteria were present and active in the tadpole gut.
 Actinobacteria were less abundant in metatranscriptome than metagenome, showing a reduced activity.
 On the contrary, we found that Verrucomicrobia were very active.

-Our data showed a functional similarity between the metagenomes from Xenopus and mammalian guts, with at least 88.2% of shared metagenome genes functions.
-Yet this similarity was only observed in term of functional annotation and not for nucleic and amino acid composition of the metagenomic genes.
-Thus, we can predict that these common functions are encoded by relatively close bacterial species.
-These results are consistent with the previous observations of Xiao et al. when they compared the catalogs of gut metagenome genes from mice and human, and observed 92.5% of common functions but only 4.0% of common genes .

-Our data highlighted the important capacity of the microbiota to complement the metabolic pathways of the Xenopus genome.
-In terms of metabolic capacity, genes involved in ‘energy production and conversion’ were the most expressed, emphasizing the importance of the energy production by the microbiota within the interaction with its host.
-In the functional category ‘cellular processes and signaling’, genes involved in cell structure, motility and transduction signal were the most expressed.
-This observation is consistent with the idea that the microbiota forms an ecosystem with highly active bacteria interacting with each other and with the host.
+Our data highlight the important capacity of the microbiota to complement the metabolic pathways of the Xenopus genome.
+We found that the gut microbiota of tadpoles synthesizes short chain fatty acids, essential amino acids and vitamins and recycle nitrogen waste products.